michaeljancsy/BayAreaRidesAnalysis/README.md

 This is a quick hobby project involving web-scraping and machine learning.

-The goal is to quantify/elucidate the MTB trail reviews from bayarearides.com, which contains long-form natural language descriptions of mountain biking trails, as well as quantitave reviews in several categories.
+The goal is to quantify/elucidate the MTB trail reviews from bayarearides.com, which contain long-form natural language descriptions of mountain biking trails and quantitave evaluations in several categories.

 All the trail data is converted into a [Trail](https://github.com/michaeljancsy/BayAreaRidesAnalysis/blob/master/trail.py) object for easier processing.